skyfalir/eCom/README.md

 ## Usage

-Once the application is up and running, you can use nAuction for the following purposes:
+Once the application is up and running, you can use eCom for the following purposes:

 - **search bar**: To use the search bar simply start typing in a product name, the look-ahead will be displayed as soon as you select the search bar and will narrow its options depening on the input.
 - **Cart**: To open the cart, click the cart icon.
 This will lead you to the checkout page.